 Compare Apple MacBook to Apple iMac

 MacBooks are laptops and were made to take with you on the go.
-I can choose from different screen sizes and dimensions, with the 12-inch MacBook being the thinnest and lightest option (1.31cm, 0.92.kg) and the 15-inch MacBook Pro being the biggest (1.55cm, 1.83kg).
+I can choose from different screen sizes and dimensions, with the MacBook Air being the thinnest and lightest option (1.56cm, 1.25kg) and the MacBook Pro 16 inches being the biggest (1.62cm, 2kg).

-The MacBook with the biggest screen is the 15-inch model.
-That's 6 inches smaller than the smallest iMac.
-Something to consider when – like me – you enjoy plenty of screen space to do your work.
-With the exception of the MacBook Air, all Apple laptops have a crystal-clear Retina Display.
-The MacBook Pro 15 inches Touch Bar has the best display with an impressive resolution of 2560x1600 pixels.
+The MacBook with the biggest screen is the 16-inch model.
+That's 5.5 inches (14cm) smaller than the smallest iMac.
+Something to consider when you enjoy plenty of screen space to do your work, like me.
+All Apple laptops have a crystal-clear Retina Display.
+With a resolution of 3072x1920 pixels, Wide Color, and 500 nits brightness, the MacBook Pro has the best display.

 The screen of the Apple iMac isn't just bigger, but sharper too.
-The best screen of the iMac (Pro, 27-inch) supports a 5K resolution with 5120x2880 pixels (that's a whopping 14.7 million in total!).
+The best screen of the iMac (27 inches) supports a 5K resolution with 5120x2880 pixels (that's a whopping 14.7 million in total!).
 The question is if you actually need all those pixels.
 In any case, it is recommended for professional photo and video editing.

 iMac 21 and 27 inches have 1 SDXC card slot, 4 'standard' USB (A) inputs, 2 Thunderbolt 3 ports, and an internet port.
 The Apple iMac Pro has an additional 2 Thunderbolt 3 ports (so 4 in total).
 This makes it easy to connect peripherals, like an extra monitor.
 You'll only need a converter for equipment with HDMI or DisplayPort connectors.